Honopu Beach

 Honopu actually consists of two beaches, which are backed by majestic 1200-foot (365 m) high sea cliffs and separated by the Honopu arch.
 Around the corner is a large waterfall, cascading down the sea cliff, through the arch and into the ocean.

-Honopu means "conch shell" in Hawaiian.
+Honopu means "conch shell" in the Hawaiian language.
 It got this name because of the conch shell-like sound that the arch makes when northerly winds blow into the valley.
 Another nickname of Honopu is Cathedral Beach.

 Trying to reach Honopu Beach is an adventure that is certainly not for everyone.
 Since swimming to the beach is necessary to set foot on it, one must be a very strong swimmer to reach it (and wear fins).
 When the surf is up, it is dangerous to enter the ocean along the Na Pali Coast because of strong rip currents and pounding surf.